 According to an article in today’s Las Vegas Review-Journal, three months after coronavirus turmoil shut off construction, contractors have levied more than $36 million in claims for unpaid bills.

-Drew owner Steve Witkoff had suspended construction of the blue-tinted 67 story skyscraper in the chaotic month of March when the coronavirus pandemic and an overreacting governor sparked sweeping business shutdowns in Southern Nevada.
+The Drew owner Steve Witkoff had suspended construction of the blue-tinted 67 story skyscraper in the chaotic month of March when the coronavirus pandemic and an overreacting governor sparked sweeping business shutdowns in Southern Nevada.
 Witkoff, through a representative, says he hasn’t given up on the 67-story megaresort on Las Vegas Boulevard.

-Of all the liens filed, records indicate the biggest one against the Drew is from the AECOM Hunt and Penta Building Group, a joint venture that was the project’s lead construction team.
+Of all the liens filed, records indicate the biggest one against The Drew is from the AECOM Hunt and Penta Building Group, a joint venture that was the project’s lead construction team.
 They initially filed a $29.4 million claim early this month but slashed it on Monday.

-It’s tall tower shape and blue tint, for me, gave it the look (and the nickname) big blue silo, glimmering in the Las Vegas skyline.
+Its tall tower shape and blue tint, for me, gave it the look (and the nickname) The Big Silo, glimmering in the Las Vegas skyline.
 Totally out of place with the rest of the other structures in the vicinity.
-Its emptiness and look of unfinished construction has served as a constant reminder of Southern Nevada’s wild real estate boom and the devastating crash that followed.
+Its emptiness and look of unfinished construction have served as a constant reminder of Southern Nevada’s wild real estate boom in the early 2000’s and the devastating crash(s) that followed.